jccd-dev/mern-ecommerce/README.md

 ### Project Summary:

-This personal project showcases a work-in-progress e-commerce platform designed to cater to fashion enthusiasts, built using the powerful MERN stack (MongoDB, Express, React, and Node.js).
+This personal project showcases a work-in-progress e-commerce fashion clothing website, built using the powerful MERN stack (MongoDB, Express, React, and Node.js).
 The core backend functionalities are nearing completion.
 While the front-end implementation is currently basic to facilitate backend testing, it will be extensively refined in the future.

 ### Development Status: